 Model for our Life Drawing Club

 As a group of experienced and skillful draughtsmen we prefer models who challenge us (and themselves) with surprising and special poses.
 We do a lot of gesture sketching with short (2, 3, 5, 8, 13 minute) poses or slow-motion movement.
-We expect models to be able to improvise endless series of dynamic and expressive poses or facial expressions.
+We expect models to be comfortable with nudity and be able to improvise endless series of dynamic and expressive poses or facial expressions.
 We like to work with dancers and dance students, actors, performance artists and skillful artist’s models.
+We need both male and female nude life models.
 Models with special appearance (characteristic faces, less common racial characteristics or physical disabilities) are welcome for a change.
 We pay € 45,- per evening.

 Model for Visual Artist (private)